vexip-ui/vexip-ui/docs/en-US/component/skeleton.md

 :::

-:::demo skeleton/shape
+:::demo skeleton/group

-### Skeleton Shape
+### Skeleton Group

-The shape of the skeleton can be changed via the `round` and `circle` props.
+Sometimes it is a little troublesome to set props and switch one by one skeleton.

 :::